lablup/backend.ai-docs-webui/docs/mount_vfolder/mount_vfolder.rst

       $ brew install hello
       $ hello
+      Hello, world!

-``brew`` installs packages under ``/home/linuxbrew/.linuxbrew`` which is automatically symlinked to ``/home/work/.linuxbrew``.
-So, if you create a data folder named ``.linuxbrew``, which will be automatically mounted when creating a compute session, those installed packages can be kept after the compute session is destroyed and then reused for the next compute session.
+``brew`` installs packages under ``/home/linuxbrew/.linuxbrew`` which is automatically mounted when ``.linuxbrew`` folder exists.
+So, if you create a automount folder named ``.linuxbrew``, Homebrew packages can be kept after the compute session is destroyed and then reused for the next compute session.